-In the case of the iShares Global Inflation-Linked Bond Index Fund (IE), the iShares Euro Government Inflation-Linked Bond Index Fund (IE), the iShares Ultra High Quality Euro Government Bond Index Fund (IE), the iShares Emerging Markets Government Bond Index Fund (IE), the iShares Emerging Markets Local Government Bond Index Fund (IE), the iShares Global Aggregate 1-5 Year Bond Index Fund (IE), the iShares China CNY Bond Index Fund (IE), iShares Short Duration Global Corporate Bond Index Fund (IE) and iShares ESG Emerging Markets Government Bond Index Fund (IE), the fees and expenses relating to the establishment of these Funds (not to exceed €40,000 for each Fund) are being borne by these Funds and will be amortised over the first five financial years of the Funds commencing six months after the date of the first issue of Shares in these Funds.
-In the case of the iShares Euro Investment Grade Corporate Bond Index Fund (IE), the iShares 1-3 Year Global Government Bond Index Fund (IE) and the iShares Green Bond Index Fund (IE), iShares ESG Screened Euro Corporate Bond Index Fund (IE) and the iShares ESG Screened Global Corporate Bond Index Fund (IE), the fees and expenses relating to the establishment of these Funds (not to exceed €15,000 for each Fund) are being borne by these Funds and will be amortised over the first five financial years of the Funds commencing six months after the date of the first issue of Shares in the Funds.
+In the case of the iShares Global Inflation-Linked Bond Index Fund (IE), the iShares Euro Government Inflation-Linked Bond Index Fund (IE), the iShares Ultra High Quality Euro Government Bond Index Fund (IE), the iShares Emerging Markets Government Bond Index Fund (IE), the iShares Emerging Markets Local Government Bond Index Fund (IE), the iShares Global Aggregate 1-5 Year Bond Index Fund (IE), the iShares China CNY Bond Index Fund (IE), iShares Short Duration Global Corporate Bond Index Fund (IE) and iShares ESG Emerging Markets Government Bond Index Fund (IE), the fees and expenses relating to the establishment of these Funds (not to exceed \notin 40,000 for each Fund) are being borne by these Funds and will be amortised over the first five financial years of the Funds commencing six months after the date of the first issue of Shares in these Funds.
+In the case of the iShares Euro Investment Grade Corporate Bond Index Fund (IE), iShares SC Government Bond Index Fund (IE) and the iShares Green Bond Index Fund (IE), iShares ESG Screened Euro Corporate Bond Index Fund (IE) and the iShares ESG Screened Global Corporate Bond Index Fund (IE), the fees and expenses relating to the establishment of these Funds (IE), the fees and expenses relating to the establishment of these Funds (IE), the fees and expenses Fund (IE) and the iShares Green Bond Index Fund (IE), iShares ESG Screened Euro Corporate Bond Index Fund (IE) and the iShares ESG Screened Global Corporate Bond Index Fund (IE), the fees and expenses relating to the establishment of these Funds (not to exceed \notin 15,000 for each Fund) are being borne by these Funds and will be amortised over the first five financial years of the Funds and will be amortised over the first five financial years of the Funds commencing six months after the date of the first issue of Shares in the Funds.

-In the case of the iShares Global Securitised Index Fund (IE), the fees and expenses relating to the establishment of this Fund (not to exceed €40,000) are being borne by the Fund and will be amortised over the first five financial years of the Fund commencing six months after the date of the first issue of Shares in this Fund.
+In the case of the iShares Global Securitised Index Fund (IE), the fees and expenses relating to the establishment of this Fund (not to exceed \notin 40,000) are being borne by the Fund and will be amortised over the first five financial years of the Fund commencing six months after the date of the first issue of Shares in this Fund.

-In the case of the iShares USD Sukuk Index Fund (IE), the fees and expenses relating to the establishment of this Fund (not to exceed €40,000) are being borne by this Fund and will be amortised over the first five financial years of the Fund commencing six months after the date of the first issue of Shares in this Fund.
+In the case of the iShares USD Sukuk Index Fund (IE), the fees and expenses relating to the establishment of this Fund (not to exceed \notin 40,000) are being borne by this Fund and will be amortised over the first five financial years of the Fund commencing six months after the date of the first issue of Shares in this Fund.